gitkenbar/FindIt-Project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.8.

 ## Scavenger Hunt App

+A fun app for all ages!

+Developed By:
-By Kenneth Barker, Jered Huckleberry, and Patrick Ranval
+  Kenneth Barker, Jered Huckleberry, and Patrick Ranval

 ## To-Do